mattwach/game_controller_latency_tester/README.md

-The "input latency" I'm referring to in this document is the amount of time that passes between a button being pressed on the controller and application (game) receiving the message.
+The "input latency" I'm referring to in this document is the amount of time that passes between a button being pressed on the controller and application (game) receiving the event.

 This is the sum of all of the following:

    1. The game controller hardware signaling that the button is pressed (very fast)
-   2. The game controller firmware processig this signal into a USB or bluetooth message (varies)
+   2. The game controller firmware processing this signal into a USB or bluetooth message (varies)
    3. The host USB/bluetooth hardware receiving the message and notifying the host operating system (usually fast)
    4. The host operating system handling the message and passing it forward to the application (usually fast)

-> "button" could also mean deflecting the sitck.
+> "button" could also mean deflecting a stick.

 ## PI verses Microcontroller verses PC host